dstrizhakov/dstrizhakov/README.md

 Telegram: "@DmitryStrizhakov"
 }

-Please, contact me by any quastions!
+Please contact me for any questions!